 Staff quarters are allocated by the University to appointees who are eligible for staff housing.
-There are about 300 senior staff flats on campus in multi-storey apartment buildings, some 100 flats for single teachers and other staff, and several blocks of quarters for minor staff.
+There are about 300 senior staff flats on campus in multi-storey apartment buildings, some 100 flats for single teachers and other staff, and several blocks of quarters for junior staff.
+Some 70 flats of staff residences in two tower blocks are undergoing active design for construction.